Updated September 2014

 - 10 K-12 students in Johnson County participated in activities during Fiscal Year 2014 that encouraged them to consider careers in health care, math and science.
 These events were hosted by the Area Health Education Center and Office for Cultural Enhancement and Diversity.

-- Three high schools in Johnson County used Mini Medical School in Fiscal Year 2014, a resource kit for upper level high school teachers in the biological sciences.
+- Three high schools in Johnson County used Mini Medical School in FY14, a resource kit for upper level high school teachers in the biological sciences.
 The kit, currently used in 17 schools across the state, is designed to supplement and enhance their curriculum while simultaneously introducing students to various aspects of the health field through fun and exciting projects.
 Mini Medical School was created by the KU Area Health Education Center and features physicians and experts from KU Medical Center and Kansas State University.

 - Johnson County is part of the Eastern Medical Education Network with Robert Haskins, MD, a resident of Pittsburg, serving as the Medical Education Director.
 The medical education director helps coordinate the School of Medicine's efforts to mentor, train and place physicians throughout Kansas.